wp-plugins/role-scoper/readme.txt

 = 1.3.29-dev =
 * BugFix : Disabling Media Library filtering via SCOPER_ALL_UPLOADS_EDITABLE constant definition broke Media Library paging for Contributors
 * BugFix : Media Library filtering was not totally disabled by SCOPER_ALL_UPLOADS_EDITABLE constant definition
+* BugFix : Bulk Admin forms for Taxonomy Roles / Restrictions did not include roles for associated post types if association is defined by both register_taxonomy() and register_taxonomy_for_object_type()

 #### 1.3.28 - 18 Mar 2011